GCCA's action programme

 The capacity of the PNG Forest Authority and the University of Technology-Department of Forestry to undertake a continuous and multi-purpose forest inventory is improved.

 The aim of this component is to provide both current and future staff of the PNG Forest Authority and other stakeholders with the technical capability to carry out a multi-purpose forest inventory on a regular basis.
 Planned activities notably include the design and delivery of field and technical training, the development of training modules for students at the University of Technology, and the development of field procedures for conducting the national forest inventory.
-NGOs involved in sustainable forest management and forest industry staff will also be involved in the training programme in order to extend knowledge at the local level and enhance dialogue between stakeholders.
+NGOs involved in sustainable forest management and forest industry staff are also involved in the training programme in order to extend knowledge at the local level and enhance dialogue between stakeholders.

 The first multi-purpose national forest inventory of Papua New Guinea is completed.